 When Jasper R. Dell Hull walked into the Tulsa offices of the Zero Hour Bomb Company in 1947, he carried a piece of plywood with a few nails in a circle wrapped in line.
 Attached was a coffee-can lid that could spin.
-Better know as “R.D.,” the amateur inventor from Rotan, Texas, had an appointment with executives at the Oklahoma oilfield service company.
+Hull, known by his friends as “R.D.,” was an amateur inventor from Rotan, Texas.
+He had an appointment with executives at the Oklahoma oilfield service company.

 Since its incorporation in 1932, the Zero Hour Bomb Company had become well known for manufacturing dependable electric timer bombs for fracturing geologic formations.
 It had designed and patented technologies for “shooting” wells to increase oil and natural gas production.

 The company’s timer controlled a mechanism with a detonator in a watertight casing.
 The downhole device could be pre-set to detonate a series of blasting caps, which set off the well’s main charge, shattering rock formations.

 Hull’s 1947 visit was timely for Zero Hour Bomb Company, because post World War II demand for its electrically triggered devices had declined.
 With the military no longer needing oil to fuel the war, the U.S. petroleum industry was in recession.
 The company and other once booming Oklahoma service companies were reeling, and the future did not look good.

 “Vast fossil fuel reserves beneath other Middle Eastern nations were being unlocked,” notes journalist Joe Sills in a 2014 article.
 “OPEC was beginning to take shape, and Texas and Oklahoma-based domestic oil in the U.S. was about to take a decades-long backseat to foreign oil.”